 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

-As his name suggests, Pugsley is a chihuahua/pug cross.
-He has the small stature and face of a chihuahua, but the body shape and fur is all pug – as is the personality.
+As his name suggests, Pugsley is a Chihuahua/pug cross.
+He has the small stature and face of a Chihuahua, but the body shape and fur is all pug – as is the personality.
 Pugs is fun-loving, easygoing and gets along with everyone.
-He bonded closely to his foster mom, and is her shadow.
+He bonded closely to his ODH mom, and is her shadow.
 He welcomes all dogs into his home and even loves the cats.
 His best buddy, though, is fellow ODH foster Jerry, and the two boys can often be found curled up together napping.

-Miraculously after a few months Pugsley is almost back to his old self.
-His foster Mom says “He continues to be my best friend and I am looking forward to spending more time with him.
+Miraculously, after a few months Pugsley is almost back to his old self!
+His ODH Mom says “He continues to be my best friend and I am looking forward to spending more time with him.
 I am so grateful to Old Dog Haven’s Maranda Fund and to all the people who have supported the fund.”

 Pugsley is sponsored by: